jfinkels/flask-restless/docs/requestformat.rst

 Trailing slashes in URLs
 ------------------------

 API endpoints do not have trailing slashes.
-A request to, for example, :http:get:`/api/person/` will result in a :http:statuscode:`404` response.
+A :http:method:`get` request to, for example, ``/api/person/`` will result in a :http:statuscode:`404` response.

 .. _dateandtime: